-Kenneth Catania’s Great Adaptations: Star-Nosed Moles, Electric Eels, and Other Tales of Evolution’s Mysteries Solved is one of four Finalists for the 2022 AAAS/Subaru SB&F Prize for Excellence in Science Books for Young Adults.
+Kenneth Catania’s Great Adaptations: Star-Nosed Moles, Electric Eels, and Other Tales of Evolution’s Mysteries Solved has won the 2022 AAAS/Subaru SB&F Prize for Excellence in Science Books for Young Adults.
 The Prize winners were announced today by the American Association for the Advancement of Science (AAAS).

-Great Adaptations is a wondrous journey into nature’s grand designs.
-Told through the story of biological detective work, Kenneth Catania sheds light on the mysteries behind the behaviors of star nosed moles, electric eels, tentacled snakes, tiny shrews, zombie-making wasps, and more.
+A wondrous journey into nature’s grand designs, sheds light on the mysteries behind the behaviors of star nosed moles, electric eels, tentacled snakes, tiny shrews, zombie-making wasps, and more.
 Throughout the book, Catania—Stevenson Professor of Biological Sciences at Vanderbilt University and recipient of a MacArthur “genius grant”—demonstrates the merits of approaching science with an open mind, considers the role played by citizen scientists, and illustrates that most animals have incredible, hidden abilities that defy our imagination.

-The AAAS/Subaru SB&F Prize for Excellence in Science Books, awarded annually across four categories, with a judging committee comprised of scientists, librarians, and science literacy specialists.
+The AAAS/Subaru SB&F Prize for Excellence in Science Books is awarded annually across four categories, with a judging committee comprised of scientists, librarians, and science literacy specialists.
 The Prize honors “outstanding science writing and illustration for children and young adults.”